 Oh no!
-So you just hit the delete option on your Android phone or tablet, and accidentally sent some precious photos or videos to the Trash.
+So you just hit the delete button on your Android phone and accidentally sent some precious photos or videos to the Trash.

-Trash?
 How to access the Trash on Android?
-To be blunt — there is NO such trash bin on Android OS!
-When you select your pictures and tap the trash icon, your pictures are deleted and can’t be found unless you have backups.
+There isn’t such Recycle Bin or Trash function on most Android phones.
+When you select your pictures and tap the delete icon, your pictures are deleted and they can’t be restored unless you have backups.

-The moment you found you couldn't find your photos, stop using your Android device to shoot additional pictures or videos, and don't save to generate any new data either.
-If your pictures were stored on a mass memory card, best to remove the card from your device and put it in a safe place — make sure it won’t encounter any physical damage.
+If your pictures were stored on a mass memory card, remove the card from your device and put it in a safe place — make sure it won’t be physically damaged.

-The goal is to avoid data overwriting.
-Although you’ve deleted some items off your Android, chances are the data retain intact there on your phone/tablet internal memory or external memory card.
-If you continue writing further data to the memory, it’s quite possible that your old data can be written over thus become unrecoverable.
+All these precautions are to avoid data overwriting.
+Technically, though you’ve deleted some files off your Android, the data will remain intact there on your device.
+If you continue to generate new data, it’s possible that your old data will be over-written thus become unrecoverable.

-In general, there are usually two different types of backup techniques you can use: via Google Photos app, or via your device manufacturer’s own backup software.
+In general, there are two backup strategies you can use to back up data on your Android phone: via the Google Photos app, or via your device manufacturer’s own backup software.

 Restore via Google Photos

-Google Photos is probably the best app to backup and recover your photos and videos.
+Google Photos is probably the best app to backup and recover any photos.
 You can save your Android device’s media files to your Google Photos library.
 All you need is to turn on the backup & sync feature on your device.
-This Google support article tells how.
-Also, you can also use Auto Backup to automatically sync your pictures and videos to Google Drive.
-So, if you've enabled the auto backup and sync feature on your Android phone/tablet, good luck for you.
-Simply go to Google Photos or Google Drive, and you can easily access your deleted pictures, videos even music.
+This Google support article has more.

 Restore via device backups

-Since an Android-based phone or tablet usually supports extended memory, the type of photo recovery tools you should use depends on where your deleted pictures were saved.
+Since Android phones have internal memory and support extended memory cards, the type of photo recovery software you need will depend on where your deleted pictures were saved.

-Fortunately, it’s not impossible to recover Android photos provided that you calm down and take the right steps as soon as possible.
-Hope you find the above three Android photo rescue methods useful, and you've managed to find your data back.
-Next time, remember to back up your media files on a timely basis.
-If you have any questions in any of the recovery processes, feel free to let us know by leaving a comment below.
+Fortunately, it’s often possible to recover Android photos provided that you act quickly and take the right steps.
+Hope you find the above three methods useful.
+Next time, remember to back up all your photos on a regular basis.